emarcey/cicerone/glossary/malts.md

 * Notes:
 	* start with undried, germinated malt
 	* "stew" in roasting drum a mash temperature
-		* converts starch into sugar so that the malt kernel holds a mass of liquefied sugar
+		* stewing stage: converts starch into sugar so that the malt kernel holds a mass of liquefied sugar
-		* then, temperature rapidly raised while moisture is removed -> caramelize and crystallize sugars
+		* curing stage: then, temperature rapidly raised while moisture is removed -> caramelize and crystallize sugars
 		* **exact time and temp determine color and flavor**
 	* increases sweetness and body
+	* developed in 1870s
+	* significant variance in color and flavor
+		* always accompanied by Lovibond number
+		* specific flavors arise as color intensifies
+		* color can be commonly 25-320 EBC (10L-120L), up to 400 EBC (150L)
+	* some modern maltsters use a kiln, not a roaster
+		* more efficient, but lower moisture content
 * Kilning: varies
 * Flavors: caramel, toffee, burnt sugar, raisins, prunes
 * Color: varies, deep red for Flanders, amber (Bière de Garde), brown (Bière de Garde)